 - Combine the strawberries, 2 tablespoons sugar, and lemon juice and set aside.

 - Whisk together the flour, baking powder, salt, and remaining 1/2 cup of sugar.
-(I forgot to add the remaining sugar and these were still amazing...more like a biscuit than a sweet cookie.
-It worked really well with the sweet ice cream sandwiched between two of the not-so-sweet cookies.)
 Cut in the butter with a pastry cutter until mixture resembles coarse crumbs.
 Stir in the cream until the dough begins to come together and then stir in the strawberries.

-- Use a tablespoon to drop cookie dough onto baking sheet lined with parchment.
-(I found it easiest to just use my hands and form golf ball sized balls of dough.)
+- Use a large cookie scoop to drop cookie dough onto baking sheet lined with parchment.

 - Bake until golden brown, about 24 minutes.
 Cool completely on a wire rack.